-On our first visit to South Africa, we learnt that often when locals refer to ‘the bush’ what they really mean is Greater Kruger.
-It’s part of the country’s national identity, and renowned worldwide.
+On our first visit to the country, we learnt that often when locals refer to ‘the bush’ what they really mean is Greater Kruger.
+It’s not only one of South Africa’s best safari destinations, but it’s part of the country’s national identity, and renowned worldwide.
 So what is it about Greater Kruger that makes it so amazing?

 Well, South Africa was the first country to conserve land in Africa, in 1895, and the second to nationalise the parks system, proclaiming the Kruger National Park in 1926.
 As such, it has a wealth of experience to draw on when it comes to protected areas.

-For luxury lodges, this translates to a magnificent guest experience, while for the Kruger guides and trackers, it’s resulted in truly honed skills that all but guarantee you excellent sightings.
+For safari lodges, this translates to a magnificent guest experience, while for the Kruger guides and trackers, it’s resulted in truly honed skills that all but guarantee you excellent sightings.